vincehsanchez/python-challenge/README.md

 Lastly, our script prints the analysis to the terminal and exports a text file with the results.

-Note:
+### Instructions:

-To access code open
+To access code for PyPoll:
+- Open PyPoll folder and use main.py file

+To view PyPoll analysis:
+- Open electionResults.txt under "analysis" folder in the PyPoll folder.